deboboy/search-for-intelligence/README.md

 [x] Finish Advanced Experiment architecture by completing the PostgreSQL setup on Hetzner VPS; to enable access from the SFI app, and migration of the Prisma schema
-[x] Implement NextAuth integration with PostgreSQL adapter; documentation here https://authjs.dev/getting-started/adapters/pg [x] Then test the /register workflow based on the Prisma and PostgreSQL setup [x] Cleanup the navbar architecture to incorporate the NextAuth routing; to show who's logged in and their role within the shadcn layout
+[x] Implement NextAuth integration with PostgreSQL adapter; documentation here https://authjs.dev/getting-started/adapters/pg [x] Then test the /register workflow based on the Prisma and PostgreSQL setup [ ] Add AWS Amplify env variables for NextAuth and PSQL integration [x] Cleanup the navbar architecture to incorporate the NextAuth routing; to show who's logged in and their role within the shadcn layout
 [ ] Then create a relationship between a user stored in PostgreSQL and the advanced experiments they run and store in IndexedDB
 [ ] Then add a pair of text generation LLMs to be selected in /advanced-setup via OpenRouter and Hugging Face